Amigoliath/Slidikins-Strenuous-Skyrim/Gameplay Guide.md

 ### Early Game (Level 1 - 10)

 #### Take it Easy and Start Small
 You’ve just escaped Helgen by the skin of your teeth.
 You don’t have much to your name, and you don’t have nifty perks that deliver the pain to your enemies.
 Take a moment to collect yourself in town.
 Craft a bit and make a little money to get yourself started.
-The Skyrim Uncapper is configured to give less exp for your crafting skills, so there’s no need to worry about overleveling yourself out of the gate.
+The Skyrim Uncapper is configured to give less character exp for your crafting skills, so there’s no need to worry about overleveling yourself out of the gate.
 There will be plenty of time to delve into dungeons later.
 Make sure you’re properly equipped now.

 #### Stay in Range of Whiterun
 The urge to explore is strong but try to fight it off in the early game.
-There is plenty to do in Whiterun hold once you’ve reached Riverwood, and that content should get you to Level 10 without too many hitches.
+There is plenty to do in Whiterun Hold once you’ve reached Riverwood, and that content should get you to Level 10 without too many hitches.
 A [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576) board can be found in Whiterun if you need additional tasks.
-Bleak Falls Barrow can be handled easily at Level 5, though you may want to wait until you’re closer to Level 10 before tackling Dragon Rising.
+Bleak Falls Barrow can be handled easily by Level 5, though you may want to wait until you’re closer to Level 10 before tackling Dragon Rising.
 Also, buy Breezehome.
 All of the other homes are more expensive and you’ll need someplace reliable to store your valuables until you come into money.

 ### Mid Game (Level 10 - 30)